Degeneration of endomorphisms of the complex projective space in the hybrid space: Model functions

-where $\Om_\cF$ is a positive closed $(1,1)$-current with analytic singularities. \item When $\cF$ is regular, then $v$ is continuous, and $\Om_{\cF}$ admits Lipschitz continuous potentials. \end{itemize} \end{theorem}
+where $\Om_\cF$ is a positive closed $(1,1)$-current with analytic singularities. \item If $\cF$ is regular, then $v$ is continuous, and $\Om_{\cF}$ admits Lipschitz continuous potentials. \end{itemize} \end{theorem}

 {\bf Terminology}.
 We say that a positive closed $(1,1)$ current on a complex manifold has a continuous (resp.
 Lipschitz continuous) potential when it can be written locally near any point as the $dd^c$ of a continuous (resp.
 Lipschitz continuous) psh function $u$.
-A psh function having analytic singularities is a psh function $u$ such that one can find holomorphic maps $h_0, \ldots, h_l$ and $c>0$ for which $u - c \log \max \{ |h_0|, \cdots , |h_l|\}$ is bounded.
-Observe that any such function is continuous with values in $[-\infty, +\infty)$.
+A psh function having analytic singularities is a psh function $u$ such that one can find holomorphic maps $h_0, \ldots, h_l$ and $c>0$ for which $u - c \log \max \{ |h_0|, \ldots , |h_l|\}$ is bounded.
+Observe that a function $u$ with analytic singularities is continuous with values in $[-\infty, +\infty)$ when it is continuous restricted to $u^{-1}(\R)$.